adinaamzarescu/Mini-LibC/README.md

 If the system call succeeds it returns the new file offset

-* It returns 0 on success and -1 on failure
+* It returns -1 on failure

 Source: https://man7.org/linux/man-pages/man2/close.2.html

 ### ftruncate